FriedrichKayak/vatsim-tabulator/README.md

-# vatsim-tabulator
+# Introducing the ZMA NURCAR bot (formerly known as vatsim-tabulator)
-Inspects VATSIM data feed and provides interesting information to interested parties via API.
+Discord bot that uses VATSIM data to let folks know when group flight activity is happening, or when controllers sign on/off.